ehendrix23/tesla_dashcam/README.rst

     - Fixed traceback when unable to retrieve latest release from GitHub
     - Fixed running tesla_dashcam when installed using pip.
     - Added scale option to set the scale of the clips and thus resulting video.
+    - Added option to specify a parameter file using @<filename> where parameters can be located in.
+    - Timestamp within video will now be used for concatenation of the clips at folder level and all (--merge option) instead of filename.
+This will ensure that even when crossing timezones the order of the video is still accurate.
+    - One can now specify multiple sources instead of just 1.
+    - Individual file(s) can now be provided as a source as well

 TODO